gwosc-tutorial/gwosc-catalog/docs/schema.md

 4. PE sets level (Optional)

     - `pe_set_name`: (string) The pipeline used to generate the parameter estimations.
-    - `waveform_family`: (string) Indicates the waveform approximate used for a PE set.
+    - `waveform_family`: (string) Indicates the waveform approximant used for a PE set.
 In LVK data sets, this is a key that points to the associated posterior samples within the data release file.
     - `data_url`: (string, url; optional)  This should point to the source data for the analysis of each event.
 It typically points to a posterior sample file if available.